 Transforming WSU into a top 25 public research university

 A successful launch of the Elson S. Floyd College of Medicine is also high on the list of the president’s priorities.
-Created by the legislature in 2015, the college is in the process of seeking accreditation, which would allow the University to admit the first class of medical students in the fall of 2017.
+Created by the legislature in 2015, the college received national accreditation in October, putting it on track to welcome the first class of medical students in the fall of 2017.

 “Creation of the Elson S. Floyd College of Medicine is the most dynamic development for this University in generations,” President Schulz says. ”We are poised to improve health care for all Washingtonians, and in particular for underserved populations where access to quality health care is limited.”